efficient-solutions/aws-iac-django-serverless-starter/README.md

 6. Django's secret key is set with SAM CLI and insecurely stored in an environment variable.
 7. Django's `ALLOWED_HOSTS` setting is configured with a wildcard, posing a security risk.

+## Production Use

+For those considering this architecture for production environments, we recommend exploring our [commercial version](https://efficient.solutions/aws-iac-django-serverless-basic/), which addresses all the limitations mentioned above.

 ## License

 This software is released under the [GNU GPLv3](LICENSE) license.